maestro-server/webdocs/docs/userguide/cloud_inventory/inventory/datacenters.rst

 -----------
 `Inventory > Datacenter`

+A data center, or data centre, is a building, dedicated space within a building, or a group of buildings used to house computer systems and associated components, such as telecommunications and storage systems.
+Wikipedia

 .. image:: ../../../_static/screen/datacenters_p.png
    :alt: Maestro Server - Create datacenters

-Register all clouds, bare metal, providers and etc.
+You should insert any type of datacenters can be cloud, bare metal, providers and etc.

 ============ ========================================================================================================================================================================================================
 Field        Functional
 ============ ========================================================================================================================================================================================================
-Name         Identity name
+Name         Datacenter name
 Provider     Choose a provider, or create a new one Regions      Choose or create regions
 Zones        Choose or create zones